What costs do CSSF scholarships cover?

 - presenting to a software-related event anywhere in the world and you live in the Pittsburgh metropolitan area,

 then you may qualify.
 All qualifying applicants are considered, but awards are made on a case-by-case basis subject to available funds.
 Not all applicants will receive a scholarship award.

 Code & Supply Scholarship Fund is presently targeting people internationally matching these descriptions:

-- Unemployed software professionals.
+- The unemployed.
 People who are currently not employed full-time or part-time in any position.

-- Underemployed software professionals.
+- The underemployed.
 People who are not currently employed in the field of their training.
-Examples:

 - A person having formal education in a related field but not employed in it presently